William and John Bissell established Bhadrajun Artisans Trust (BAT) in 1988

 7. Vishnu Kant

-The Fabindia School is located in Bali, Pali district of Rajasthan, today it is co-educational, a senior secondary school with a capacity of 500 students.
-The school offers scholarships for girl students, in partnership with "The John Bissell Scholars Fund", established in 2000.
+The Fabindia School is located in Bali, Pali district of Rajasthan.
+Today, it is co-educational, a senior secondary school with a capacity of 750 students.
+The school offers scholarships for girls in partnership with "The John Bissell Scholars Fund", established in 2000.

 William N Bissell "I am passionate about Education...

-William is the co-founder of The Fabindia School, have collaboratively developed the vision and approach of the school since its inception.
+William, the co-founder of The Fabindia School and has collaboratively developed the vision and approach of the school since its inception.
 In addition to his unwavering commitment to the school, William is best known as a leading social entrepreneur and is the Managing Director of Fabindia Overseas Pvt Ltd, a textile company started by his father, John Bissell, in 1960.
-After completing his B.A. from Wesleyan University in Connecticut, USA in 1988, William returned to India with the goal of working in the rural crafts sector to address economic development issues.
-Living in Jodhpur, Rajasthan and travelling extensively throughout the state, William helped to form the Bhadrajun Artisans Trust (BAT) in 1988 which was initially envisioned as an artisan cooperative for leatherworkers and weavers based in Rajasthan.
-After encountering a number of limitations in running BAT as an artisans' cooperative, he changed his approach and helped to launch a Jodhpur based company in 1990 called Desert Artisans Handicrafts (DAH) in which artisans over the next 6 years became shareholders.
-DAH has grown to witness tremendous success for its artisan members whereas BAT has become solely focused on education, with The Fabindia School as its only project.
+After completing his B.A. from Wesleyan University in Connecticut, USA, in 1988, William returned to India to work in the rural crafts sector to address economic development issues.
+Living in Jodhpur, Rajasthan and travelling extensively throughout the state, William helped to form the Bhadrajun Artisans Trust (BAT) in 1988, which was initially envisioned as an artisan cooperative for leatherworkers and weavers based in Rajasthan.
+After encountering several limitations in running BAT as an artisans' cooperative, he changed his approach and helped launch a Jodhpur-based company in 1990 called Desert Artisans Handicrafts (DAH), in which artisans became shareholders over the next 6 years.
+DAH has grown to witness tremendous success for its artisan members, whereas BAT has become solely focused on education, with The Fabindia School as its only project.